AlonaVladymyrovaTrinity/AlonaVladymyrovaTrinity/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Special+Elite&size=25&duration=4500&pause=50&color=58a6ff&center=true&vCenter=true&multiline=true&width=800&height=150&lines=Hi!+%F0%9F%91%8B+My+name+is+Alona.;I+have+7+years+of+experience+in+the+IT+field.;I'm+looking+for+a+position+as+a+front-end+web+developer;where+I+can+apply+my+HTML%2C+CSS%2C+JavaScript%2C+and+React+skills." alt="Typing SVG" /></a>
 </p>
 -->
-- 👋 Hi, I’m <a href="https://www.linkedin.com/in/alona-vladymyrova/" target="_blank" rel="noopener noreferrer">Alona Vladymyrova</a>, a frontend developer and a software engineer
+- 👋 Hi, I’m <a href="https://www.linkedin.com/in/alona-vladymyrova/" target="_blank" rel="noopener noreferrer">Alona Vladymyrova</a>, a frontend developer

 - 👩‍💻 I’m interested in html, css, JavaScript, React